MovingtoMars/Passambler/README.md

 Writeln('Hello World!');
 ```

-A FizzBuzz program is written like this:
+And a FizzBuzz program is written like this:
 ```
 using('std.Writeln');